 The Leave of Absence for graduate students is described on the GD website.
 A student who decides to file a Leave of Absence from their program should contact their PD, Specialty Track Coordinator, and the OSS advisor to review the procedure.
 Unless a leave of absence has been approved in advance, a student who fails to maintain continuous enrollment (excluding summer session) is considered withdrawn from the university.
 Students on approved leave do not pay tuition or fees and may not enroll in classes.
 Students who plan on consulting university faculty or using university facilities or staff services should not request leave.
-Students who do not return from leave on the specified date must apply for readmission.

-Students who wish to petition for leave should to file a Petition for Leave of Absence with the Graduate Student Services Office.
+Students who wish to petition for leave should file a Petition for Leave of Absence with the Graduate Student Services Office.
 Students who must maintain full-time enrollment due to their status as international students, guaranteed loan recipients, East-West Center grantees, or veterans must obtain approval from the respective offices before petitioning for leave.